Professional Scottish salmon guide career advice on the most effective River Tay salmon fly patterns that have accounted for thousands of salmon.

 Once you've tied 3 or 4 flies in your favourite salmon fly pattern my advice would be to go down to the river margins (before you fish) and swim each fly on a short length of leader and observe carefully how each fly moves in the current.
 Often when you do this you'll identify a fly that moves in the stream better than the others and that's the one to keep and to fish with.
 Being brutal with selection as to what gains entry to your fly box is another important salmon fishing skill to master.

 If you're coming to fish for salmon on the River Tay and you're new to salmon fishing or in need of some professional tactical fine tuning you should consider booking a River Tay salmon fishing guide who'll not only teach you the best tactical salmon fishing approaches but who will also provide you with the best salmon flies and all of the required salmon fishing equipment.
-There's nothing that betters a quality introduction to any sport and especially one as complex as salmon fishing in order to obtain a quick tactical understanding of this amazing pursuit.
+There's nothing that beats a quality introduction to any sport and especially one as complex as salmon fishing in order to obtain a solid tactical understanding of this amazing pursuit enabling you to get off the starting block quickly & effectively.